 - Diagnosis of illness in your child or family member

-Sara has over 15 years specialist experience and training in working with childhood trauma and is able to offer trauma counselling to children and young people who have experienced physical, emotional or sexual abuse, or witnessed domestic violence.
+Our practitioners have many years specialist experience and training in working with childhood trauma, including Complex Trauma and Developmental Trauma.
+We are able to offer individually tailored trauma counselling to children and young people who have experienced neglect, emotional or sexual abuse, and/or witnessed family violence.

-Sara also provides ‘trauma informed’ counselling and ‘reparative parenting’ coaching to parents and foster carers.
+We also provide ‘trauma informed’ counselling and ‘reparative parenting’ coaching to parents and foster carers.
 Helping them to provide the secure, containing and loving environment, that survivors of childhood abuse need to recover, form healthy relationships and thrive.
+This work is informed by Diadic Developmental Psychotherapy.